 (A) All appeals from orders of the chief of the division to the commission shall be made by filing written notice to such effect with the commission within thirty days after the date upon which the order recipient received notice by registered or certified mail of the making of the order complained of or, for all other persons adversely affected by an order of the division chief, within thirty days after the date of the chief's issuance of the order complained of.

 (B) A copy of the notice of appeal shall be filed with the chief of the division within three days of the filing of such notice with the commission.

-(C) An appeal must be made in writing and submitted on standard office-sized white paper.
+(C) An appeal must be made in writing .

-(D) A notice of appeal must state clearly the order appealed from, the relief sought, a brief statement of the facts involved in the appeal, the specific grounds which are the basis for the appeal, and the statutory authority of the commission to grant the requested relief.
+(D) A notice of appeal must state clearly the order appealed from, the relief sought, a brief statement of the facts involved in the appeal, and the grounds which are the basis for the requested review.

 (E) A copy of the order being appealed from should be included with, or appended to, the notice of appeal.